SkoolNotes/Taproot/2020ISOS101/KBhISOSAIEthics.md

 ***

-* How does the licensing of AI products to tech firms lke Micro
+* How does the licensing of AI products to tech firms like Microsoft raise issues